-First established in 2002, National Records and Information Management (RIM) Month emphasizes the need for good record keeping and information management in both business and in life.
+First established in 2002, National Records and Information Management (RIM) Month emphasizes the need for good record keeping and business information management in both business and in life.
 It is celebrated every April and is a great time to conduct a spring cleaning of your records.
 This month, we’re sharing RIM best practices to ensure your information is secure, compliant and easy to find all year long.

 Organizations that do not comply with regulations could face hefty fines or litigation and may even be putting their information at risk of being breached, which can lead to reputation damage and loss of shareholder value.
 A recent survey by OnePoll revealed that 86.55% of respondents were “not at all likely” or “not very likely” to continue to do business with a company after a data breach.
 Additionally, stock prices tend to fall an average of 5% once a data breach is disclosed.